 The SEND and Inclusion team at Lincoln UTC is led by Daniel Chung, assistant principal and SENDCo, and Helen Sprakes, the deputy head of inclusion.
+Both Helen Sprakes and Daniel Chung have worked at Lincoln UTC for a number of years and have a lot of experience working with and supporting students with additional needs in this unique education setting.

-The team consists of 7 dedicated and highly skilled teaching assistants.
+The team consists of 6 dedicated and highly skilled teaching assistants.
 They provide support in their specialised subject areas, which allow them to work closely with the subject teachers to ensure the best possible subject specific support to our learners with additional needs.
 In the most recent inspection, Ofsted identified that 'pupils with special educational needs and/or disabilities (SEND) are making good progress as a result of the closely targeted support they receive'.
 The SEND office is a calm and positive environment where the door is always open for all our students.
 In addition to the academic and skills support provided, all our teaching assistants act as case workers for all our SEND students.
-Every SEND student has a named keyworker as a point of contact who oversees their provision.
-For those who have social, emotional and mental health needs, our teaching assistants regularly check in with the students and monitor their wellbeing.
+For students who have social, emotional and mental health needs, our teaching assistants regularly check in with the students and monitor their wellbeing.
 They have regular review meetings with our SEND students to assess, monitor and review their academic progress and personal wellbeing.
 They also provide guidance to the SEND students when choosing the next step of their career after their studies at the UTC.